 1. Report: NVC buddy session

-1) If the schedule is not convenient for you to participate in the group, you may have a private session with Anandra, Stephanie or one of the Teaching Assistants and do a 40-day sadhana on your own.
-(The $108 online group fee included in your registration will be applied to the private session fees.)
+1) If the schedule is not convenient for you to participate in one of the online groups, you may have a private session with one of the Teaching Assistants and do a 40-day sadhana on your own.
+(There is a $5 registration fee for the online group, so $103 from the online group fee included in your registration will be applied to the private session fees.)

 2) If you are registering less than 40 days before the course starts, you may emphasize your previous personal practice disciplines (mantra, meditation, or otherwise) to be considered in lieu of a 40-day mantra practice.
 In this case, you’ll be required to complete a 40-day mantra meditation practice after the course in order to get a signed 200-hour RYT certification.